Director of Research

 - Leading an inclusive organizational culture of research, inquiry, and mentorship, including oversight of research team member recruitment and hiring;

-- Contributing to organizational governance as a member of the Senior Leadership Team including participation in DEI initiatives, strategic planning, organizational budgeting, fundraising and development, and board engagement.
+- Contributing to organizational governance as a member of the Senior Leadership Team including participation in DEI initiatives, strategic planning, organizational budgeting, fundraising and development, and board engagement

-- Ensure quality and rigor of Data & Society research outputs, overseeing our editorial and review process from ideation through to hand-off to Communications team;
+- Ensure quality and rigor of Data & Society research outputs, overseeing our editorial and review process from ideation through to hand-off to the Communications team;

 - Continue to deepen our organizational commitment to equity by taking an intersectional approach to sociotechnical research, lifting up research questions and approaches that integrate critical race studies, feminism, disability studies, and other lines of inquiry that challenge hegemonic frames;